V12 Sustainability page

 OUR CARBON NEUTRAL RANGE

-Our Lynx range is officially our most sustainable boot ever.
+Our Lynx range is officially our most sustainable boot ever, which now includes the 100% recyclable Sympatex waterproof lining.

 OUR AWARD-WINNING OVERSHOE